 Interview with Dr. Tyrone Hanks

-It’s always best to get news straight from the source, and UCE Chief Medical Officer Tyrone Hanks, D.O., has conducted hundreds of sports physicals during his professional medical career.
+It’s always best to get news straight from the source, and Chief Medical Officer Tyrone Hanks, D.O., has conducted hundreds of sports physicals during his professional medical career.
 Here are some questions we asked, along with Dr. Hanks’ responses.

 Q: Why is it important for students to get a sports physical before joining an organized sport?